daattali/beautiful-jekyll/draft/workload_identity.md

 # Configuring Application Workloads To Use Workload Identity

 After enabling Workload Identity at the Google Kubernetes Engine cluster level, the application workload must be configured to use Workload Identity.
 A Kubernetes service account must be assigned to each application which is then configured to impersonate an IAM service account.
-The following steps detail how to enable Workload Identity authentication for an application workload using gcloud commands, and terraform code.
+The following steps detail how to enable Workload Identity authentication for an application workload using gcloud commands.

 ## GCloud Command: Application Workload Configuration